Don’t have much time, but need a good resume ASAP? Here’s a master list of the best resume tips out there, plus a bonus to make your life easier.

 Here’s how you can identify the key med-surg nurse skills:

 - Make a master list of all your job skills.
-Put your soft and hard skills, and technical skills.
+Include both your hard skills and soft skills.

 - Go back to the job ad to see what skills they require.